Ted Swales: Victoria Cross

 In 1945, while with the RAF Pathfinders (No. 582 Squadron), Swales was the Master Bomber and captain of Avro Lancaster III PB538.
 On 23 February 1945, the very day as his D.F.C. award was gazetted, Swales led the bombing raid on Pforzheim, Germany (not far from Karlsruhe and the Rhine River), where 17,600 civilians were killed.

 The 'sortie', his 43rd operational flight, consisted of 367 Lancasters supported by 13 Mosquitos.
 The marking and bombing, from a relatively low 8,000 feet (2440m), were accurate and severe damage was inflicted on Pforzheim: 1,825 tons (1854 tonnes) of bombs were dropped in 22 minutes.
 The post-war British Bombing Survey Unit estimated that 83% of the town's built-up area was destroyed, probably the greatest proportion of a city destroyed in any one raid during the war.
 Ten Lancasters were lost and two more crashed in France.

-Swales' aircraft was attacked by an Me110 whose fire shattered one engine and holed the fuel tanks.
+Swales' aircraft was attacked by an Bf 110 whose fire shattered one engine and holed the fuel tanks.
 They were attacked again by the same fighter which knocked out a second engine.
 Swales decided to try and make it to friendly territory.
 The weather closed in and he ordered the crew to bail out.
 He attempted to put his Lancaster down but it stalled and crashed near Valenciennes, west of Prouvy, 3 km SSE of Denain in northern France killing him.
 He was posthumously awarded the Victoria Cross – the 3rd and last Pathfinder pilot to be so honoured.
 All had been posthumous.